weberBen/Automatic_differentiation/Readme.md

 mycos(4)
 ```

 The `compute` method is used for the forward mode and for computing the value of the function when evaluating it.
-The `derivative` is for the backward mode.
+The `derivative` is used for the backward mode.

 ## Extending the lib